Direct Mail Statistics You Should Know

 Direct mail is part of the future

 Despite many people thinking that direct mail’s reign was over, it’s still very much part of the present and will continue to play an important role in the future of advertising.
-The statistics are plain to see – investment in direct mail is a wise business decision and something you can’t afford to miss out on.
+The direct mail statistics are plain to see – investment in direct mail is a wise business decision and something you can’t afford to miss out on.

 Get in touch with us here at Baker Goodchild to find out how direct mail can improve your marketing campaigns.